devpromgr/LogReader/README.md

 Authors:
   [Peter Ashley](https://www.linkedin.com/in/petersouleashley/)

-The purpose of this repository is to experment with ML AI based log ingestion and recognition
+The purpose of this repository is to experment with ML AI based log ingestion and recognition, in particular attempting to use fast.ai deep learning more that traditional methods (e.g. word frequency features)

 Use Case:
 - As a skilled security engineer, I want to make a custom integration for a device's log information, so that it may be processed in standardized way by using known security information schemas.
 For example, N+ failed login attempts followed by success.